Author: Jamie Lewis – PGA Teaching Professional

 - Faster swingers (105+ MPH with driver) should opt for Low Spin options

-- Slow swing speed golfers should go for the “regular” or non low spin option
+- Slow-swing speed golfers should go for the “regular” or non-low spin option

 Ball Speeds

-This is a layman’s measurement of how “hot” a driver is, or a quantifiable number to determine the return of energy from your swing to the ball.
+This is a layman’s measurement of how “hot” a driver is or a quantifiable number to determine the return of energy from your swing to the ball.

 Smash Factor

-Ball speed divided by swing speed – it’s really that simple.
+Ball speed is divided by swing speed – it’s really that simple.
 Although this doesn’t necessarily correlate to distance (and has no bearing on accuracy), it helps quantify how well you’re hitting the ball off the face.

 A more forgiving driver will make it easier to achieve a high smash factor.